Dental Implants in Allentown PA

 Why replace my missing teeth with dental implants?

 Dental implants are important because your teeth affect your whole body.
-When they are healthy, your are healthier too.
-A missing tooth can affect your bite, speech and eating choices.
+When they are healthy, you are healthier, too.
+A missing tooth can affect your bite, speech, and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.
 You may also experience headaches and/or jaw pain.

 Who would want their appearance and health to deteriorate?
 That’s the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jawbone structure within the first year after tooth loss.

 Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.

 The great news is that dental implants act just like your natural teeth.
 They safeguard and preserve your bone structure, oral health, and appearance.
 Your dentist and the implant surgeons at Valley Oral Surgery will provide you with options so you can make the most informed decision concerning tooth replacement.

 Do I have dental implant options in Allentown PA?